 How to create an expense reimbursement policy

 An expense reimbursement plan is best formed with the teamwork of finance, HR, and operations organizations within your company.
-There are stakeholders throughout the company with a vested interest in an effective expense policy, so carefully work together through the following steps to create a policy that makes sense for you.
+There are stakeholders throughout the company with a vested interest in an effective expense policy, so you’ll need to carefully work together through the following steps to create a policy that is best for your company.

-- Travel: for most companies, travel is the most common driver of out-of-pocket spend.
+For most companies, travel is the most common driver of out-of-pocket spend.
 Flights and hotel accommodations are usually handled by a travel department and put on a company card, but what about per diem and random expenses?
 Will the company reimburse for taxis, food, coffee, checking bags, etc?
 Start with your corporate travel policy, then walk through each travel expense that employees submitted for the last several business trips.
-Don’t forget to consider mileage reimbursement (the mileage rate for 2020 is 50.5 cents/mile).
+Don’t forget to consider mileage reimbursement (the mileage rate for 2021 is 56 cents/mile).

 - Expenses are business-related

 - Expenses are reported in a timely fashion